 Work & Rest

 Anyone who is working multiple jobs must know when to work and allot time to rest.
 If you don’t you’re risking burnout.
 Plan time for lunch breaks and know your days off.
-Spend time on project and hobbies you enjoy.
+Spend time on projects and hobbies you enjoy.
 This will help you keep a clear mind and do the best work possible.

 Bid Out Work